The Stranger creator Veena Sud's very first story starred a dying pony

 In a new episode of the I'm So Obsessed podcast on CNET, Sud talks about The Stranger and the critically acclaimed shows she made on AMC and Netflix.
 Her series usually revolve around why a person's life matters and their worth in our society.
 These are themes Sud has been writing about since second grade.

 "This sounds so dorky, and I was such a dork, but the very first story I wrote was about a pony.
-And the pony had died at the beginning of the story," said Sud.
+And the pony had died at the beginning of the story," Sud said.
 "The story opened up with, 'Today, I died.'
 That was my first line.
 Going from there, I had zero idea.
 But I wanted to know what happens in that moment."

 She talks in depth about The Stranger, and how she approaches writing her shows.
 She explains how working on MTV's The Real World prepared her for The Killing.
 I also discover Sud's deep love for Skyline Chili.